 Learn more about the OHP here: http://bit.ly/2Nl1gR5

 Beginning February 15, the State of Wyoming will be relaxing its COVID-19 protocols and health orders since coronavirus-related hospitalizations and confirmed cases are now declining.
 This marks the State’s progress and successful fight against the unprecedented global health crisis.
-Attendance limits to gatherings will be increased and sporting events, artistic performances, restaurants, and gyms will have their limited capacity increased as well.
+Attendance limits to gatherings are increased and sporting events, artistic performances, restaurants, and gyms will have limited capacity, as well.

 Read more here: https://bit.ly/3udz42W

 The Michigan Department of Health of Human Services (MDHHS) has recently announced a new program that will aid in enhancing the vaccine allocation, distribution, and overall equity strategy.
 The state aims to get 70% of Michiganders, age 16 and older, vaccinated as quickly as possible.
 Individuals who are most at risk of the coronavirus will be prioritized by the state.

 Minnesota has a Medical Assistance (MA) in place for residents with low income.
 The assistance covers a wide range of healthcare services, including doctor checkups, prescriptions, and hospital stays.
 Depending on your eligibility, some members of the program may have to pay a portion of the service’s cost while others may benefit from the service free of charge.

 The Washington State has laid out 2021-2023 budget and policy proposals highlighting possible future public health crisis and the betterment of the public health system.
 Included in the proposals are investments in data infrastructure for public health, which turns shared information into actionable data that is helpful for the state.
 Also included are personal protective equipment, testing supplies and lab costs, contact tracing, and public health lab and epidemiology work.